yoctoproject/poky/documentation/dev-manual/init-manager.rst

 increases system size because of its multiple components and the extra dependencies it pulls.

-On the contrary, BusyBox init is the simplest and the lightest solution and also comes with BusyBox mdev as device manager, a lighter replacement to :wikipedia:`udev <Udev>`, which SysVinit and systemd both use.
+By contrast, BusyBox init is the simplest and the lightest solution and also comes with BusyBox mdev as device manager, a lighter replacement to :wikipedia:`udev <Udev>`, which SysVinit and systemd both use.